 Types of Modular Home Loans

 Not all modular home loans are equal.
-Here’s a breakdown of common options.
+Here’s a breakdown of common options for modular home loans.
 For a deeper dive, check out our complete guide to modular home loans:

 - Construction Loans: Short-term loans for building, with staged fund disbursements.
 Higher rates, converts to permanent mortgage.